Skye-XD/desktop-icons-ng/README.md

 - [x] Copied files retain the dropped position.

-- [x] Merged all changes from branch more-asyncness, by Marco Trevisan, that was submitted upstream, to this Gtk4 branch to use async functions for everything.
+- [x] Merged all changes from branch more-asyncness, by Marco Trevisan, that was submitted upstream to the gtk3 branch, to this Gtk4 branch to use async functions for everything.

 - [x] Make DBus Proxies asynchronously, so the extension starts at once and does not hang till DBus services respond to requests.